Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 and ts_ms

 for example) and additional tools like Aiven for Apache Flink® to recreate a consistent view of the transaction via stream processing.
-This solution requires additional tooling that might not be in scope for us, however.
+That solution requires additional tooling that might not be in scope for us, however.

 Use the outbox pattern in PostgreSQL